-We not only found this hilarious, but also perfectly adequate given the kind of car it was, and, by association, what the owner must be like; in other words, a confident, male, likely arrogant, with places to go and people to meet, who Does.
+We found this hilarious and perfectly adequate given the kind of car it was and, by association, what the owner must be like; in other words, a confident male, likely arrogant, with places to go and people to meet who Does.
 Not.
 Care.

 “I DARE you to tow my car; TRY and give me a ticket;

 As we walked away, we discussed how no one would likely take the man up on his dare.
 The challenge was so apparent that it would probably not be faced.

 The Ferrari brand is recognizable all over the world.
 From building great sports cars to great engines to the persona that follows the brand.
 It’s a lifestyle.
 It’s a way of thinking and being.

 To embody a confident and self-assured persona, you don’t need a red Ferrari, a sports car, or even a red car.
 You need to get out of your way, remove your self-doubt and let your true confident self emerge.

 Ferrari is a great car with numerous accomplishments.
 However, the car came first, and the persona followed.

 In the same way, if you work on yourself first and your confidence, your “I don’t care what people think” persona will follow.

 I’ve had conversations with these same friends about starting a business.
 I know many professionals who are seeking other ways to make money.
 So many people out there are looking to develop side hustles and be their own boss.
 The goal is financial independence and professional freedom to work because we want to and not because we have to.

 If a side business isn’t your thing, I bet there’s something else you’d like to do, start, or try your hand at.